MurariHarish/Zillow-data-ML-project/README.md

 ## Getting Started

 ### 1. AWS Console Access
-Ensure you have access to the AWS console.
+Ensure to have access to the AWS console.
 This is essential for creating and managing the necessary AWS resources.

 ### 2. IAM User Creation
 Create an IAM user specifically for deployment purposes.
 This user should have the following permissions: